A New Determination of the (Z,A) Dependence of Coherent Muon-to-Electron Conversion

-From Figs.~\ref{fig:sensitivity_comp_Cirigliano} and \ref{fig:sensitivity_MZ_nat} it is also clear that the conversion rates, relative to Al, for dipole, scalar, and vector interactions show largest differences for high $Z$ nuclei, making gold (Au) an obvious choice for establishing the nature of the physics, assuming a signal in Al. Table~\ref{table:elements} shows that the relative fraction of decay to capture in Au is small, meaning on average 3 $\%$ of muons will undergo decay, a significant reduction from 39 $\%$ in Al. The downside comes from the fact that Au has a mean muonic atom lifetime of just 73 ns.
-It would not be feasible to use a Au target in a Mu2e or COMET style design due to the enforced time selection required to remove pion-induced backgrounds and the beam structure at these current facilities.
+Figures~\ref{fig:sensitivity_comp_Cirigliano} and \ref{fig:sensitivity_MZ_nat} present gold (Au) as an obvious choice.
+Au has several additional physics benefits, Table~\ref{table:elements} shows that there is one stable isotope and that the relative fraction of decay to capture in Au is small, meaning on average 3 $\%$ of muons will undergo decay, a significant reduction from 39 $\%$ in Al. Unfortunately, Au has a mean muonic atom lifetime of just 73 ns so it would not be feasible to use a Au target in a Mu2e or COMET style design due to the enforced time selection required to remove pion-induced backgrounds.
 If pion contamination could be eliminated using a Fixed Field Alternating-gradient machine such as in the proposed Advanced Muon Facility \cite{Aoki2022}, measuring conversion in Au could be feasible.